emrekisacik/Avian-Morphology-and-Climate/README.md

 The project is expected to identify an inverse relationship between body size and temperature, as suggested by Bergmann’s rule.
 This is because larger body sizes help preserve internal body temperature due to a lower surface area to volume ratio.
 Similarly, shorter limbs help minimize heat loss.
 Therefore, an inverse relationship between limb size and temperature is expected.
 In addition, since precipitation determines the food and habitat resources available, it is expected to influence body and limb proportions.
 Temperature seasonality is also examined, since annual fluctuations in climate force organisms to adapt to both extremes or temporarily migrate to more favorable habitats.

-Furthermore, since selection pressures are not limited to climate, the project also investigates physiological and behavioral factors in relation to morphology.
+Furthermore, since selection pressures are not limited to climate, the project also investigates physiological and behavioral variables.
 Factors such as habitat, migratory behavior, diet, and lifestyle are expected to have an effect on morphology.
 For example, habitat and lifestyle could act on limb proportions, migratory behavior could specifically affect wing size and shape, and diet could specifically influence beak size.

 ## **2. METHODOLOGY**